We’ve had so much fun making these spooky spider plants! Aren’t they just perfect for Halloween?

 Start by making eight little holes in each plant pot (four on each side) for the legs.
 One long pipe cleaner makes two spider legs; you simply bend it in half, then poke it through two holes that are next to each other.
 Once it’s through, you can play around with bending it to create feet and knees.

 Here’s how our pots looked once the legs were done.

-Next, we filled each pot with compost and tapped it down lightly.
+Next, fill each pot with compost and tap it down lightly.

-The spider plants went in next; ours were quite small, so we put 2-3 in each pot to give it a nice hairy effect.
+The spider plants go in next.
+Ours were quite small, so we put 2-3 in each pot to give it a nice hairy effect.

-The final step was to draw a mouth on the plant pot; we used a white chalk pen.
+The final step was to draw a mouth on the plant pot; we used a white chalk pen to do this.

 What do you think of our finished spooky spider plants?
 I like the fact that they combine gardening with an easy Halloween craft, and are simple for kids to make and personalise in their own way.